myshell-ai/AIlice/README.md

 <a name="quick-installation"></a>
 ### Quick Installation

-Install and run AIlice with the following commands.
-Once AIlice is launched, use a browser to open the web page it provides, a dialogue interface will appear.
-Issue commands to AIlice through the conversation to accomplish various tasks.
+Install and run Ailice with the following commands.
+Once Ailice is launched, use a browser to open the web page it provides, a dialogue interface will appear.
+Issue commands to Ailice through the conversation to accomplish various tasks.
 For your first use, you can try the commands provided in the [COOL things we can do](#cool-things-we-can-do) section to quickly get familiarized.

 ```bash
 git clone https://github.com/myshell-ai/AIlice.git